Jubatian/rrpge-spec/specs/userlib/tmap.rst

 Sets up for tile map blitting, using the given tile map and destination surface.
 The origin coordinates are set zero.

-This function calls the Tileset acceleator init function and the Tileset Height:Width request function to generate contents for the appropriate fields in the CPU RAM.
+This function calls the Tileset accelerator init function and the Tileset Height:Width request function to generate contents for the appropriate fields in the CPU RAM.